 How much are the payments for lost wages?

 Wage-loss benefits are equal to approximately two-thirds of your average weekly wage, up to a weekly maximum.
-WC wage-loss benefits can be offset for 50 percent of Social Security benefits, the employer-paid portion of a retirement pension, severance pay, unemployment compensation or other earnings the employee receives.
+WC wage-loss benefits can be offset for 50 percent of Social Security (old age) benefits, the employer-paid portion of a retirement pension, severance pay, unemployment compensation or other earnings the employee receives.
 The law does not allow for a cost-of-living increase.